 Unsubscribe from Mailing Lists No Longer Relevant

-Another key tip for stating on top of your emails is to unsubscribe from emails which are no longer relevant.
+Another key tip for staying on top of your emails is to unsubscribe from emails which are no longer relevant.
 Be careful with this one if you use service providers as their method for contacting you might be via email, but if you’re getting lots of promotional emails from places you no longer visit or have no intention of visiting, just unsubscribe.

 Use Your Calendar to Your Advantage

 Use your paper or digital calendar as a reminder for responding to important email messages.
 You could simply put “Respond to Emails” and focus on the Needs Reply folder for 20 minutes.
 This way it will prompt you not to let emails that need a reply wait too long.
 Sometimes it’s good to let some time pass.
 You don’t want to bombard people’s inboxes too often otherwise you might just get blocked or classed as junk.
 Ouch!

 You can use software to store standard email replies to frequent questions or stock answers.
 Make sure you still remain personal, but if you have a particular reply you make each time an item is out of stock and you get an enquiry about it, boot up your stock reply database and just copy and paste.
 It saves a lot of typing and you can respond quicker in your allotted time slot too.